solrevdev/solrevdev.github.io/_drafts/how-to-migrate-from-dotnet-core-31-to-dotnet-core-50.md

 layout: post
 description: How to migrate from .NET Core 3.1 to .NET Core 5.0
 tags:
 - aspnetcore
 - dotnet5
 - csharp
 - dotnetcore
-published: true
 title: How to migrate from .NET Core 3.1 to .NET Core 5.0

 ---
 The very latest version of .NET Core was launched at [.NET Conf](https://www.dotnetconf.net/).